Gamma and Neutron technology

 Decades of Experience and Global Presence

-Photonis Nuclear Instrumentation has been a prominent player in the field for over 50 years, gaining extensive knowledge and experience through collaborations with French nuclear power plants and research programs.
-Over the last decade, their customer base has expanded globally, with partnerships in countries such as Sweden, Bulgaria, China, Czech Republic, Slovakia, Switzerland, Ukraine and the USA.
+Exosens has been at the forefront of nuclear instrumentation since the early 1940s, building deep expertise through long-standing collaborations with the French nuclear industry and national research programs.
+Over the past decade, our reach has expanded worldwide, with trusted partnerships in countries including Sweden, Bulgaria, China, the Czech Republic, Slovakia, Switzerland, Ukraine, and the United States.

 Advanced Nuclear Instrumentation Technology

-The Nuclear Instrumentation group at Photonis is dedicated to designing, developing, and implementing specialized instruments that detect, measure, and analyze radiation in various nuclear and radiation-related applications.
-The group adheres to stringent quality standards, operating according to ISO9001, ISO19443, RCCE (EDF rules), ASME NQA-1, and HAF604.
+The Nuclear Instrumentation division at Exosens is dedicated to designing, developing, and deploying precision instruments that detect, measure, and analyze radiation across a wide range of nuclear and radiation-related applications.

 Tailored Solutions for the Nuclear Industry